{{flagHref}}

 Frequently Asked Questions

-What is thorium and where is it found?
+What is thorium, and where can it be found?

 How does thorium contribute to nuclear energy?

-What are the principal chemical properties of thorium?
+What are the primary chemical properties of thorium?

-Thorium is a dense metal with high melting and boiling points.
-It crystallises in a hexagonally close-packed structure, as detailed in the data table of physical properties.
+It is a dense metal with high melting and boiling points, having a hexagonal close-packed crystal structure.

 About the author